 Along the Border

-Yes, there is a fence but it does more than keep people out
+Yes, there is a fence and it does more than keep people out

 By Sandra Sanchez